- Winter Wren (Blade and Rose #0.5)

 If you like the fantasy romance of A Court of Thorns and Roses, the dark intrigue of the Black Jewels series, the epic adventure of Game of Thrones, and a heroine who never gives up, you'll love this romantic epic fantasy series.

-Rielle covered her mouth, holding her breath, while Jon stared at the massive four-poster bed’s canopy and shifted beneath the red-and-gold silk coverlet.
-His chest rose and fell raggedly, while he blinked sluggishly beneath a creased brow.
+Rielle covered her mouth, holding her breath, while Jon stared at the massive four-poster bed’s canopy and shifted slightly beneath the red-and-gold silk coverlet.
+His chest rose and fell with ragged breaths, and he blinked sluggishly beneath a creased dark brow.

 “Jon,” she whispered.
 She took his hand in hers and pressed his palm to her cheek.
-“Thank the Divine you’re awake.”
+“You’re awake.”

 Water.
 He needed water.

-He took the offered goblet and drained its contents, then looked out the window toward the city’s crimson roofs and squinted.
+He took the offered goblet, peering down at the unsettled surface of the water reflecting his countenance, and with a shake of his head, proceeded to drain its contents.
+As he did, he looked out the window toward the city’s crimson roofs and squinted.
 After three days of fever, he had to be exhausted.

-She took his hand, and the warmth of it… had changed.
-Before the fever had broken, his skin had been hot, but now… maybe not as much, but its heat still lingered.
+She took his hand again, and the warmth of it… had changed.
+Before the fever had broken, his skin had been hot, but now… maybe not as much, but the fever’s heat still remained.
 “Your temperature,” she breathed.
 “Are you sure you’re—”

 “Do you love me, Rielle?” he asked, turning abruptly to her and holding her gaze with a steely intensity.